ocaml-multicore/ocaml-effects-tutorial/README.md

 end
 ```

-If you are familiar with state monads, the implementation idea is very similar.
+If you are familiar with state monad, the implementation idea is very similar.
 In general, algebraic effect handlers and monads have a lot in common.
 In fact,
 a popular way of implementing algebraic effects is through [free monadic
 interpretation](http://www.haskellforall.com/2012/06/you-could-have-invented-free-monads.html).